 Moving Averages Explained

-So Which Moving Average is Better?
+Moving Averages: Which is Better?

 The most popular moving averages are the 5, 10, 20, 50, and 200.
 Each of these MAs appeals to different traders and investors.
-Day traders are also known to utilize a 20 or 5 period MA, where the MA could be applied to a 1 or 5 minute chart.
+Day traders are also known to utilize a 20 or 5 period MA, where the MA could be applied to a 1 or 5-minute chart.

 Dynamic Support and Resistance